Synoyx/simple_voting_contract_testing/README.md

 # simple_voting_contract_testing

-Second project for alyra course : testing of the simple_voting_contract.
+Second project for Alyra's course : testing of the simple_voting_contract.

-I decided to create a separated project, as the testing projet must use Alyra's code as base for testing.
+I decided to create a separate project, as the testing project must use Alyra's code as base for testing.

 ### Voting.t.sol

 The unit test context is pretty simple :

 - On each test, I 'reset' the voting instance, with setUp() method.
-- I use 4 adresses during my tests :
+- I use 4 addresses during my tests :
   - The owner, which is in this case the ContractTest's address.
 I let it by default, because Voting smart contract doesn't contain any method that can't be called by another contract, like call() for example
   - Voters 1, 2 and 3, that I use for my different test.
 Voter 1 always is the default voter used for every test, mostly in my helpers methods (see below)
-- As I can't modify the workflow status directly, and to avoid boiler plate code, I made an helper function \_setVotingInGivenStatus(Voting.WorkflowStatus ws), that allows me to set up the context for my tests with only 1 line of code.
-The only downside is that this helpers put defaults values (1 vote, 1 proposal, 1 vote).
-That make some unit tests (tally test) need set the voting status 'manually'
+- As I can't modify the workflow status directly, and to avoid boiler plate code, I made a helper function \_setVotingInGivenStatus(Voting.WorkflowStatus ws), that allows me to set up the context for my tests with only 1 line of code.
+The only downside is that this helper put default values (1 vote, 1 proposal, 1 vote).
+That makes some unit tests (tally test) need to set the voting status 'manually'
-- For testing onlyOwner() modifier
+- For testing onlyOwner() modifier, I made an helper to avoid copy-pasting the same code everywhere.
+This also allowed me to test functions as arguments in Solidity

 As I can easily change the workflow status for each test individually, I tested each method one by one, on every aspect, with the same order :

-- Testing normal case
+- Testing the normal case
-- Fuzz testing normal case (if possible)
+- Fuzz testing the normal case (if possible)
 - Testing normal case with invalid values (for methods with arguments)
-- Testing each revert branches
+- Testing each revert branch
 - Testing each modifier
-- Testing emitted event
+- Testing emitted events

 ## Test coverage